How To Update Issue via REST?

 -

-Added by Anonymous almost 15 years ago
+Added by Anonymous over 15 years ago

 I found the solution.
 I wanted to update the status, so my data looked like this: